andreasdr/minitscript/README.md

 This is the home of the MiniScript script language.
 This document and repository is WIP.
-Expect a BETA release around 2024-02-01.
+Expect a BETA release around 2024-02-15.
+See section 1.3. for 1.0 BETA release TODO list.

 # 1. Introduction